magmide/purpose-talk/slides.md

 </style>

 <!--
-I think all of this is unacceptable.
-I've skipped a lot of details, but even in this short talk I've explained the big ideas that can make provably correct code possible.
-I don't think we should tolerate these ideas being trapped in the ivory tower anymore, and I'm not willing to wait around for an academic to decide they want to build a practical and usable tool. software has been broken for too long, and it's causing immense harm every day. it's time to build something that can clear away all this research debt and make formal verification practical for everyone. this is why I've been working on the Magmide project. the idea of Magmide is to create a tool that brings together a dependently typed pure functional proof language (Logic Magmide) and a practical bare metal computational language (Host Magmide) that places the full power of Iris at its core. the goal is for Magmide to be to both Coq and LLVM what Rust has been to C. the combination of both a full dependently typed proof language and a bare metal host language would allow us to build verified software for *any* computational environment, from deeply embedded systems all the way up to hosted environments like that provided by the webassembly runtime if you want to understand more about the Magmide design and the goals of the project, head over to the repo. right now Magmide is extremely early, and I only have some exploratory proofs, a lot of design writing, and a Coq plugin I intend to use while the project is being bootstrapped. your feedback and help are welcome! thank you for your time!
-I hope I've inspired you about the possibility of provably correct code, and that you'll come help me build Magmide!
+the current state of affairs is unacceptable
+I've shared core ideas in this short talk, not impossible to learn get formal verification out of the ivory tower software has been broken for too long should be practical and reusable for software practitioners

+Magmide will combine pure proof language with practical computational language, with Iris could verify software for any environment deeply embedded systems webassembly runtime

+repo
+very early, only exploratory proofs, design writing, Coq plugin for bootstrapping feedback and support welcome! hope you're inspired!
 -->